On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Quantum Evolution of the Inhomogeneous Modes

 The equation of motion for the transverse massless gauge bosons acquires a damping correction term as follows, to leading nontrivial order, \be \ddot{A}_\perp - C l^{-2}{1\over (t-i\epsilon)} \dot{A}_\perp +k^2 A_\perp =0. \ee Ignoring the $l^{-2}$ term, the solutions are trivial and a negative frequency incoming mode evolves to a negative frequency outgoing mode.
 We solve (\ref{gbe}) to order $l^{-2}$ in Subsection~\ref{subsec:gluons}.

 In summary, in this subsection we have derived the equations of motion for the quadratic fluctuations which cannot be integrated out and which suffer significant particle production.
 In each case, to zeroth order in $l^{-1}$, the incoming negative frequency mode is proportional to $(t-i\epsilon)^{1\over 2} H_\nu^{(2)}\left(k(t-i\epsilon)\right)$ and it evolves to an outgoing negative frequency mode, so there is no particle production across the singularity.
 Similar behavior was encountered in Ref.~\cite{Tolley:2002cv}, which studied quantum fields on compactified Milne spacetime.
 In that case, $\epsilon$ was introduced to define a particular choice of continuation across the singularity.
 Here, we are in a better situation: $\epsilon$ is a physical parameter determined by the final state of the homogeneous ``background'' and for $\epsilon \neq 0$ the time evolution of the linearized perturbations is completely unambiguous.
-Later in this paper we shall argue that, within a certain parameter regime, except for a small band of final states very close to the real classical solution, with $\epsilon$ nearly zero, the backreaction due to particle creation is perturbatively small.

 In the next three subsections, we compute the particle production to leading nontrivial order in the asymptotically free coupling $\lambda_\phi$.